Rydklvr/homepage/content/posts/0004-static-ssl-website-aws/static-ssl-website-aws.md

 ## Setting up CloudFront distributions

 CloudFront is basically a CDN.
-We can use it in front of our S3 buckets and add the certificate we created earlier to get SSL and the nice :lock: in the address bar.
+We can use it in front of our S3 buckets and add the certificate we created earlier to get SSL, and the nice :lock: in the address bar.

 We're going to create two distributions, one for each of our two S3 buckets.